cristian-sulea/cristian-sulea-net/jekyllrb/_posts/2013-05-27-spring-quick-start-tutorial.md

 layout: post

-date:        2013-05-27
+date:        "2013-05-27"
-title:       Spring - Quick start tutorial
+title:       "Spring - Quick start tutorial"
-description: The Spring Framework is an open source application framework and inversion of control container for the Java platform.
+description: "The Spring Framework is an open source application framework and inversion of control container for the Java platform."

 categories: java spring framework